 What is Learning Maturity?

-Every organization has a culture, and included in that culture is a set of assumptions and practices around learning — the organization’s learning culture.
+Every organisation has a culture, and included in that culture is a set of assumptions and practices around learning — the organisation’s learning culture.

-Training, upskilling, reskilling, adapting, and equipping employees to excel are common ways we as organizations build and express our learning culture.
+Training, upskilling, reskilling, adapting, and equipping employees to excel are common ways we as organisations build and express our learning culture.

 The Learning Maturity Model

 At Kineo we regard learning maturity as a continuum.
-Along this continuum, we’ve found that organizations typically cluster in four stages, which we’ve named:
+Along this continuum, we’ve found that organisations typically cluster in four stages, which we’ve named:

 Chalk & Talk

-An organization at the Chalk & Talk stage has a young learning culture with little emphasis on upskilling workers.
-These organizations may deploy training on workplace processes and procedures or on their own products and services with the goal of equipping workers to perform effectively and efficiently in their job roles.
+An organisation at the Chalk & Talk stage has a young learning culture with little emphasis on upskilling workers.
+These organisations may deploy training on workplace processes and procedures or on their own products and services with the goal of equipping workers to perform effectively and efficiently in their job roles.

 Training technology is minimal; if there is an LMS, it may be a basic one or used primarily for compliance content, reference or how-to guides or videos, or as a tool to track and record learners’ completion of required courses or certifications.
 Integration with talent management or development tools such as an HRIS is minimal.

-When Chalk & Talk organizations commit to developing a learning culture and enabling employees to participate in self- and professional-development activities, they move into what we call the Brilliant Basics stage.
+When Chalk & Talk organisations commit to developing a learning culture and enabling employees to participate in self- and professional-development activities, they move into what we call the Brilliant Basics stage.

 Investors in People

-Organizations that have moved into the Investors in People stage have committed to performance management and talent development.
-These organizations have a maturing learning culture that sees a strong correlation between professional development and improved business performance.
+Organisations that have moved into the Investors in People stage have committed to performance management and talent development.
+These organisations have a maturing learning culture that sees a strong correlation between professional development and improved business performance.